Learning on-top: regressing the on-top pair density for real-space visualization of electron correlation: The specialized basis set

-In the figure, the fitting error of $\phi^{\mathrm{OTPD}}(\vec{r})$ is reported using two distinct integral metrics: the absolute error $\mathrm{AE} = \int d\vec{r} \left| \Pi(\vec{r}) - \sum_i c_i \phi^{\mathrm{fitting}}(\vec{r}) \right|^2$ and the relative error $\mathrm{RE} = \int d\vec{r} \left| \Pi(\vec{r}) - \sum_i c_i \phi^{\mathrm{fitting}}(\vec{r}) \right|^2 / \int d\vec{r} \Pi^2(\vec{r})$.
 The absolute error is extremely sensitive to the inaccuracies of the fitting near the nuclei and, generally, in the regions with high OTPD amplitudes.
-On the other hand, the relative error is a more fair metric both close and far from the nuclei and, in contrast to the absolute error, does not depend on the system size.
+On the other hand, the relative error is a more fair metric since, in contrast to the absolute error, it does not depend on the system size.
 Regardless of the metric chosen, however, $\phi^{\mathrm{OTPD}}(\vec{r})$ is orders of magnitudes more accurate for the fitting of the on-top pair density than standard density-fitting basis sets of comparable size.
 From a chemical perspective, the GDB11-AD-3165 is divisible between compounds with marked multiconfigurational character (often distorted structures) and single-reference molecule (often at the equilibrium geometry).
 While this distinction exist in the dataset, the fitting error does not depend on the character of the molecular ground-state (see Supplementary Material for further details).
 Since the fitting error persists also after the learning procedure, reaching a high accuracy in the decomposition step is the cornerstone of any application of the machine learned on-top pair density.